brmson/yodaqa/README.md

 loaded).
 Alternatively, you can use the "web" frontend by executing ``./gradlew web -q`` and opening e.g. http://localhost:4567/ in your browser.
-A shinier web interface is available at https://github.com/brmson/YodaQA-client .
+A shinier web interface is available at https://github.com/brmson/YodaQA-client and you can also use the web frontend as a REST API.

-It is also possible to let YodaQA answer many questions at once, e.g. to measure the performance; use ``./gradlew tsvgs`` to feed YodaQA the curated testing dataset from data/eval/.
-(See also data/eval/README.md for more details, and a convenient wrapper script ``train-and-eval.sh``.)
-To connect YodaQA to IRC, see ``contrib/irssi-brmson-pipe.pl``.

 By default, there is a lot of output regarding progress of the answering process; redirect stderr, e.g. ``2>/dev/null``, to get rid of that.